Legal Separation vs Divorce in New York: What’s the Difference?

 Legal separation in New York means that spouses live separately based on the Separation Agreement but are still formally married and can use the benefits of the marriage, such as health insurance coverage or pension benefits.

-According to the law, there are no specific grounds for legal separation in New York if spouses are in agreement.
+According to Domestic Relations Law § 200 (as amended in 2025), spouses can now obtain a legal separation on no-fault grounds by stating under oath that the relationship has broken down irretrievably for at least six months.
 They can initiate the process based on their desire or difficulties faced in a marriage.
 For example, they may want to try living apart to see if the marriage is worth maintaining or if they cannot divorce due to religious views, but living together is unbearable.

 Nevertheless, living apart without drafting, notarizing, and filing a Separation Agreement with the court is not a legal separation.
 Without this document, your rights cannot be protected by law if the other party violates the agreements reached.

 Legal separation requires spouses, on their own or with the help of an attorney, to conclude an agreement that includes their decisions on the place of living, spousal support, time spent with children, division of property, child support, and so on.
-Then, both partners must voluntarily sign this agreement in front of a notary.
-After notarization, the document becomes legally binding.
+Then, both partners must voluntarily sign the agreement; while notarization was once mandatory, CPLR 2106 now allows spouses to sign an ‘unsworn affirmation’ under penalty of perjury, which carries the same legal weight as a notarized document in New York courts.
 After that, spouses can file it with the court, which is not always mandatory, though, according to the Civil Branch of the Supreme Court.

 It is also worth mentioning that you must be a resident of the state to go through this procedure in New York.